honigwald/brewery/README.md

 # Prozess- und Anlagenautomatisierung einer Microbrauanlage
-This repository is used to store the code of resaearch project "Prozess- und Anlagenautomatisierung einer Microbrauanlage" of TU Berlin.
+This repository is used to store the code of research project "Prozess- und Anlagenautomatisierung einer Microbrauanlage" of TU Berlin.
 Goal of it is to manage an automatic brewing process controlled by a raspberry pi.
 The backend is written in python.
 A webinterface is used to control the backend.